 What is Serverless Computing

-Serverless technology enables a computing model in which cloud service providers function as the server and supervise the provision of resources for the client.
+Serverless Computing Means a computing model in which cloud service providers function as the server and supervise the provision of resources for the client.

 As you probably noticed, serverless computing still involves servers, but on the cloud provider’s end rather than with the client, hence the term “serverless” can be somewhat misleading!